 Provide a safe, healthy and consistent space for children to play, learn, and grow

-Model and support the practice of age-appropriate consent-based body awareness, communication, conflict transformation, and safety skills
+Model and support the practice of age-appropriate body awareness, communication, conflict transformation, and safety skills

-Promote multicultural approaches of knowing and being, including through art, histories and cultures, literature, music and poetry, mathematics, sciences, engineering and more.
+Promote multicultural approaches of knowing and being in relationship to the land including through art, histories and cultures, literature, music, dance and more.

-Build a culture of belonging with one another and all life forms of the park.
+Build a culture of care and belonging with one another and all life forms of the park.

 9:15 - 9:30 Morning Circle